 At The Learning Experience®, teachers intentionally plan STEM experiences that allow children to take the lead in exploring, forming theories, asking questions, and more.
 Play segues smoothly into learning through these activities, and STEM occurs every day in many areas of the classroom.
 Preschoolers have science activities built into their daily schedules, and engage in hypothesizing, experimenting, observing, and reflecting upon the results each week.
-Suddenly Science®, one of our enrichment programs, teaches children the scientific method through experiments and activities tailored for each child’s level of comprehension.
 The well-planned environment offered in our centers provides children with an array of learning experiences.

 There are also many steps that parents can take to foster STEM/STEAM learning in their children.
 Here are a few tips:

 - Recognize that STEM learning can happen anytime, anywhere.
 Children’s play and exploration naturally leads to them being exposed to STEM concepts.
 But so can a trip to the grocery store!
 Have children compare two different fruits, and ask questions that encourage observation and description.
 Opportunities abound for children to count, identify shapes, and observe how things like grocery carts move.

 - Encourage their natural curiosity.
 Provide them with a multitude of opportunities to explore, discover and create, both indoors and outdoors.